Butterflying the Turkey allows it to lay flat on the grill and cook evenly for a tender turkey on the outside and crispy herbed butter skin.

 Fresh or Thawed Turkey- Remove from the packaging and pat it dry with paper towels.

 Sprinkle salt all over the Turkey and add Salt under the skin to reach the meat directly.
-Then cover with plastic wrap in and leave in the fridge overnight.
+Then cover with plastic wrap and leave in the refrigerator overnight.

 Use either sharp kitchen shears or a sharp knife.
 My shears are not sharp enough, so I went with a knife.